Hulk: 'I'm sure racism doesn't exist in Russia anymore'

 "I don't think of it as malice," says Hulk.
 "I think it's also slightly cultural."

-Instead the 30-year-old -- the Russian Premier League's top scorer in 2014/15 -- puts the incidents down to supporters trying to "distract" opponents, and particularly star players.
+Instead the Russian Premier League's top scorer in 2014/15 puts the incidents down to supporters trying to "distract" opponents, and particularly star players.

 "I paid a lot of attention to it and I got distracted from the game," he says.
 "That made me sad inside."